nprapps/nprapps.github.com/_posts/2012-09-20-npr-news-apps-blog.markdown

 ---
 layout: post
 title: "Welcome To Our 'Nerd Blog'"
-description: "Today the NPR news applications team is launching a “nerd blog,” a space for us to share and discuss our work, much like our friends at ProPublica and elsewhere.
+description: "Today the NPR news applications team is launching our “nerd blog,” a space for us to share and discuss our work, much like our friends at ProPublica and elsewhere.
 This post explains how to use Jekyll, a static website generator in Ruby, to publish a basic blog."
 author: Matt Stiles
 ---
-Today the NPR news applications [team](/about/) is launching a “nerd blog,” a space for us to share and discuss our work, much like our friends at [ProPublica](http://www.propublica.org/nerds/) and elsewhere.
+Today the NPR news applications [team](/about/) is launching our “nerd blog,” a space for us to share and discuss our work, much like our friends at [ProPublica](http://www.propublica.org/nerds/) and elsewhere.

-We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generates that creates simple, static websites in Ruby.
+We're a new team, and we're trying something new (at least for us) as a blog publishing platform: Jekyll, a generator that creates simple, static websites in Ruby.
 We're [not breaking any ground](http://developmentseed.org/blog/2011/09/09/jekyll-github-pages/) with this choice, of course, but we liked the idea of launching a blog that's entirely open source -- both its code and also its content.

 This initial post is an introduction to Jekyll for the members of our team -- and anyone else who wants to get started with the tool and/or steal our simple code for their own site.

 ###Getting Started

-By using this tool, we're eliminating the need for a traditional content management system.
+By using this tool, we're eliminating the need for a traditional blog content management system, like WordPress.
 Instead, we'll be creating old-school HTML pages and serving them from GitHub Pages, where we host our blog code.

 To get started, install the Ruby gem with [these instructions](https://github.com/mojombo/jekyll/wiki/install).